kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This implies that while voters struggled to provide consistent evaluations of the relative impact of pairs of projects, they could consistently determine which of two projects was more impactful _overall_.

 It is, of course, not so simple, and the question of cardinality vs ordinality continues to be explored by the academic community.
-[One recent paper](https://arxiv.org/pdf/2504.14716) on LLM evaluation found that models which presented results alongside "distractions" like excess enthusiasm were more likely to be chosen in ordinal (pairwise) matchups, while both neutral and distracted responses received similar cardinal (numeric) scores, suggesting that in some cases, cardinal methods can be gamed in ways ordinal methods cannot.
+[One recent paper](https://arxiv.org/pdf/2504.14716) on LLM evaluation found that models which presented results alongside "distractions" like excess enthusiasm were more likely to be chosen in ordinal (pairwise) matchups, while both neutral and distracted responses received similar cardinal (numeric) scores, suggesting that in some cases, ordinal methods can be manipulated in ways cardinal methods cannot.
 [Another recent study](https://pmc.ncbi.nlm.nih.gov/articles/PMC9586273/pdf/pnas.202210412.pdf) found that over long periods of time, cardinal measures of personal wellbeing were correlated with objective outcomes (such as moving to a new neighborhood if unhappy where you live), suggesting that cardinal judgments are not always noisy or idiosyncratic.

 The question of cardinal vs ordinal judgments is far from settled, and much depends on the specifics of the problem and the audience.